-Through the generosity of Old Members of the College who have contributed to the Student Support Fund, from 2019-20 the College has also been able to offer a one-off grant (now of up to £1,250 per undergraduate or graduate over the course of their time as a Magdalen student) towards the cost of a Summer Internship: to be eligible, this Internship must not be directly related to the course of study, and may be in the private sector, with a charitable organization, with a think-tank, or involve English language teaching abroad.
+Through the generosity of Old Members of the College who have contributed to the Student Support Fund, from 2019-20 the College has also been able to offer a one-off grant (now of up to $\pounds1,250$ per undergraduate or graduate over the course of their time as a Magdalen student) towards the cost of a Summer Internship: to be eligible, this Internship must not be directly related to the course of study, and may be in the private sector, with a charitable organization, with a think-tank, or involve English language teaching abroad.

 In the case of both sorts of grant, the Cases Committee considers applications and makes recommendations to the Tutorial Board at its three meetings each Term.
-Application forms are available on the Internal Pages of the College website, and must be returned by noon on the Wednesday of Noughth, Third, or Sixth Week of Term (Hilary and Trinity Terms only for Summer Internship grants) to be considered at the next meeting of the Cases Committee.
+Application forms are available on the Internal Pages of the College website, and must be returned by noon on the Wednesday of Noughth, Third, or Sixth Week of Term to be considered at the next meeting of the Cases Committee.
 In the case of graduates attending conferences during term-time, applications should be made by one of these deadlines in the term in question.
 Retrospective applications for support of travel and/or research undertaken in the previous vacation (but no further back) can also be considered.